Costa RicaCosta Rica

 Flora & Fauna:

-Due to its diverse ecosystems, varying altitude and distinct habitats, Arenal Volcano National Park is the de facto headquarters for local wildlife.
-Hikers and wildlife watchers often report sightings of howler and spider monkeys, white-nosed coati, sloth, deer, fer-de-lance, boa constrictors, parrots, parakeets, black vultures, resplendent quetzals, trogon, hummingbirds, and motmots.
-Plenty of interesting ferns, heliconia, hardwoods and other fauna dot the landscape, as well.
-Make sure to ask your guide about the Sleepy Mimosa, and let the fun begin!
+Hikers and wildlife watchers often see howler and spider monkeys, white-nosed coatis, sloths, deer, boa constrictors, parrots, parakeets, black vultures, resplendent quetzals, trogons, hummingbirds, and motmots.
+Plenty of interesting ferns, heliconia, match trees, brave cane and hardwoods dot the landscape as well.

 Facilities: